coderholic/pyradio/docs/index.md

 [1] Function not available when in **Playlist** and **Registers** mode.
 More info on *PyRadio's modes* below.

 [2] Function not available in the **RadioBrowser** Search window.

+### Customizing key bindings

+**PyRadio** provides the possibility to customize the key bindings above.

+Just open the configuration window and navigate to **Keyboard Shortcuts**.
+Please do read the help screen provided therein (press "*?" to get to it).

 ## HTML help